prashant17d97/RoomCustomizationRN/README.md

 ## Features

-- Image Selection: Choose images from gallery or capture using camera
+- Image Selection: Choose images from a gallery or capture using a camera
 - Color Customization: Apply colors to different areas of the room
 - Paint Tools: Includes paint roller and eraser functionality
 - Color Palette: 16 pre-defined colors to choose from